 2. Based on the Nature of Their Words

-Through what the Lord, we can recognize that His identity is God Himself because His words have authority and power, and they are the truth.
+Through what the Lord Jesus said, we can recognize that His identity is God Himself because His words have authority and power, and they are the truth.
 Just as the Lord Jesus said, “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).
 Hearing these words, we can feel they carry authority and power and that none of us mankind can say this kind of words.
 Among corrupt mankind, no one dares to say that he is the truth, the way, and the life because only God possesses this kind of essence and can say such words.
-The Lord Jesus talked with His disciples about the Beatitudes and what the way of was; He predicted that how He would return in the last days, what signs there would be when He returned, what work He would do, and how to separate sheep from goats, tares from wheat and good servants from evil ones, and so on—all He said is truth.
+The Lord Jesus talked with His disciples about the Beatitudes and what the way of eternal life was; He predicted that how He would return in the last days, what signs there would be when He returned, what work He would do, and how to separate sheep from goats, tares from wheat and good servants from evil ones, and so on—all He said is truth.
 We created beings are incapable of uttering those words.
 Only God is the truth.
 So, that the Lord Jesus can express the truth proves He is God Himself.
 In addition, all His words have been fulfilled and accomplished.
 For example, with a single word, He raised the dead; with another word, He calmed the wind and sea; He said He would be crucified and rise again the third day and then He was resurrected three days after being crucified, and so on.
 From these facts, we can see that every word of the Lord Jesus is full of authority and power, just like the words spoken by God when God created the heavens and earth and all things, what God says becomes true, and what God demands is realized.
 This proves that the Lord Jesus is the incarnate God Himself.
 However, to John, he cannot speak such words, for he is not the truth, nor able to utter the truth, much less does he hold such authority and power.
 It’s just because knowing that he is a created being that he said, “He it is, who coming after me is preferred before me, whose shoe’s lace I am not worthy to unloose”.

 Moreover, the Lord Jesus is God incarnate Himself.
 He has complete divinity and normal humanity.
 So the words that He spoke in normal humanity reveal what God has and is, have God’s authority and power, and are the truth.
 In this way, we can make it clear that the Lord Jesus is God Himself, above any of creatures.
 However, John’s words that conform to the truth when he spread the gospel were not possessed by himself, but came from the Holy Spirit’s guidance.
 He does not have the truth, nor have the ability to express the truth, much less possess God’s authority.
 All of this proves that the identity of John is a created being.